Spatially mapping the thermal conductivity of graphene by an opto-thermal method: Results

 As a final demonstration of the capability of the presented method, we study the thermal conductivity of a graphene membrane that is exposed to He$^{+}$-ions using focused ion beam lithography.
 As shown previously, He$^{+}$-ions can be used to induce, in a controlled fashion, defects in suspended graphene membranes and other two-dimensional materials\cite{Buchheim.2016,Iberi.2016}.

 Figure~\ref{fig:fits_post}a) presents the exposure pattern as well as the used irradiation doses.
 The membrane is divided into four quadrants, with the He$^{+}$-ion irradiation steadily increasing in the counter-clockwise direction, starting in the lower left with no He$^{+}$-ion dose.
-Manually selected representative Raman spectra of each quadrant are presented in Fig.S2, exhibiting all the characteristic graphene peaks.
-The selection of the representative Raman spectra can also be done by an advanced clustering approach to avoid any human bias as described elsewhere.\cite{Abbassi.4292020} Upon an increase of the He$^{+}$-ion dose, the D-band intensity steadily increases.
-From the intensity ratio of the D and D' band I(D)/I(D'), the type of defect can be deduced\cite{Eckmann.2012}.
-We find an intensity ratio of $\sim$15 on the defect engineered graphene.
-This value is comparable to the reported intensity ratio of $\sim$13 for sp$^3$ type of defects.
-We employ the same procedure as presented in Fig.~\ref{fig:fits_pre} for the extraction of the temperature.
+Manually selected representative Raman spectra of each quadrant are presented in Figure~S10 of the Supporting Information, exhibiting all the characteristic graphene peaks.
+The selection of the representative Raman spectra can also be done by an advanced clustering approach to avoid any human bias as described elsewhere.\cite{ElAbbassi.2021} Upon an increase of the He$^{+}$-ion dose, the D-band intensity steadily increases.
+The intensity ratio of the D and D' band I(D)/I(D') upon irradiation, is indicative of the type of defect.\cite{Eckmann.2012}.
+We extract this ratio by fitting the ratios I(D)/I(G) versus I(D')/I(G) for various He$^{+}$-ion doses.
+We find an intensity ratio of $\sim$11.7 for the defect-engineered graphene.
+This value is comparable to the reported intensity ratio of $\sim$13 for sp$^3$ type of defects (see section 6 of the Supporting Information).
+We employ the same procedure as presented in Figures~\ref{fig:Calibration} for the extraction of the temperature.
 Figure~\ref{fig:fits_post}b) presents the induced temperature map upon a 4~mW laser illumination.
 In this plot, the four quadrants are visible, with the lowest temperatures recorded in the (unexposed) lower left section of the membrane, and the highest one in the upper left (most exposed).
-This temperature map is used as input for the iterative FEM-based fitting procedure, resulting in the fitted thermal conductivity map shown in Fig.~\ref{fig:fits_post}c) and the fitted temperature map in Fig.~\ref{fig:fits_post}d).
-Fig.~\ref{fig:fits_post}e) presents a histogram of the thermal conductivity of each of the four quadrants.
+This temperature map is used as input for the iterative FEM-based fitting procedure, resulting in the fitted thermal conductivity map in Figure~\ref{fig:fits_post}c) and the corresponding fitted temperature map shown in Figure~\ref{fig:fits_post}d).
+Figure~\ref{fig:fits_post}e) presents a histogram of the thermal conductivity of each of the four quadrants.
 A steady decrease in average conductivity is observed, from $\sim$1000~Wm$^{-1}$K$^{-1}$ for the no He$^{+}$-ion irradiation, and $\sim$100~Wm$^{-1}$K$^{-1}$ for the highest He$^{+}$-ion dose.
 This decrease in thermal conductivity with increasing defect density is in agreement with previous reports\cite{Zhao.2015, Malekpour.2016}.